What Do Billing, Cost, and Rate Clerk Do?

 Featured schools near , edit

-When polled, Billing, Cost, and Rate Clerks say the following skills are most frequently used in their jobs:
+These are the skills Billing, Cost, and Rate Clerks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.